25 Hidden Gems in Iceland: Go Off the Beaten Path

 If you're looking for gemstones in Iceland, you might find aventurine, Iceland spar, or basalt, which is a smooth rock found near lava fields.

-What Is the Coolest Thing in Iceland?
+What is the coolest thing in Iceland?

 The coolest thing in Iceland is the mix of landscapes and natural formations you can find all on the same island.
-For example, when visiting Huldujokull glacier, you can see mountains, waterfalls, glaciers, and more from one place.
+For example, when visiting Huldujokull Glacier, you can see mountains, waterfalls, glaciers, and more from one place.

 Be sure to pack proper athletic wear for your adventurous trip, sturdy hiking boots, and rain gear.
-Jeans and other casual clothing aren't the best for hiking or exploring hidden gems in Iceland since they stay wet and cold around waterfalls or rainy weather.
+Jeans and other casual clothing aren't the best for hiking or exploring hidden gems in Iceland since they stay wet and cold around waterfalls or in rainy weather.

 Explore Iceland With Expert Recommendations

-Are you ready to visit the top hidden gems in Iceland?
-Booking your flight is just the first step to discovering scenic views and creating priceless memories.
+Thorsmork Valley in South Iceland is one of the hidden gems in Iceland, with volcanic cliffs, rivers, and hiking trails.Are you ready to visit the top hidden gems in Iceland?
+Booking your flights is just the first step to discovering scenic views and creating priceless memories.

 Browse top-rated Iceland tours to get inspiration for your trip and discover Iceland off the beaten path.